 The COVID-19 testing sites on the LA County COVID-19 Testing website offer no-cost (free) testing.
 Participating community clinics, providers, and other agencies may ask for your insurance information or ask you to enroll in a government program so that they can get reimbursed for the cost of the test.
 If you are unable or unwilling to provide this information, some sites may charge a sliding scale fee.

 The County does not endorse or regulate all COVID-19 testing sites.
 Please make sure to read and ask about any costs for a COVID-19 test.

 Why do some registration sites ask for a driver’s license or social security number?
 Is this required?

-Under the Families First Coronavirus Response Act, the Coronavirus Aid, Relief, and Economic Security (CARES) Act and other legislation, the Federal Government approved funding to reimburse health care providers and facilities for COVID-19 testing and treatment of the uninsured.
-This information is required to be asked into order to request reimbursement, but if a participant does not have this, it is not required.
+The Federal Government has approved funding to reimburse health care providers and facilities for COVID-19 testing and treatment of the uninsured.
+We are required to ask for your insurance information to receive reimbursement.
+However, you do not need to provide a driver’s license or social security number to get a test.
 COVID-19 testing is available, regardless of immigrations status.
 Health care providers are not required to confirm immigration status prior to submitting claims for reimbursement.